n-mou/yagul/readme.md

 I could make my own compilation but in most of these libraries there are some common functions that are rewritten over and over (like the functional `map()`, `filter()` and `reduce()`).
 So **instead of reinventing the wheel, I'll just post modules that I missed in those Go-utils repos** and that I think other Go devs might benefit from them.

 Thus, this repo is my humble contribution of helper functions and dev patterns that I find useful and not very popular in the Go community instead of a full fledged Go-utils library that aims to be a JQuery for Go.
 If you like it and use it in your projects, please give a star.

+# Current subpackages

+- `g`: types and functions that could live as global variables instead of being in a module (the g is for "Global").
+Currently it only has functions that serve as syntax sugar for calling functions and panicking when an  error is found in a single line.
+- `fs`: useful functions for file and directories management that I personally miss in Go standard library.
+- `itertools`: some helper functions to work with iterators and an adapter function that takes a pull based iterator (defined with a next() and a stop() function) and returns a regular `iter.Seq` or `iter.Seq2` regular iterator.
+- `list`: reimplementation of Go's standard library `container/list` using generics (the original used values of type any and every time a value is retrieved it must be type casted, reimplementing it with a generic type instead is more convenient).

 # Roadmap (lack of)